nginxinc/nginx-amplify-doc/amplify-guide.md

 nginx.http.request.writing = stub_status.writing
 ```

-For NGINX Plus the agent will automatically use similar metrics available from the extended status output.
+For NGINX Plus the agent will automatically use similar metrics available from the status API.

 For more information about the metric list, please refer to [**Metrics and Metadata**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#metrics-and-metadata).